Reennee/alu-AirBnB_clone/README.md

 # AirBnB Clone Console Readme
+AirBnB clone- console group project is the project to be done in the team of two people,Rene Ntabana and Magot Garang.
 The objective of this project is to deploy a simplified version of the AirBnB website on a server.
 While it will not encompass all the features of the original platform, it will encompass enough fundamental concepts to serve as a foundation for higher-level programming.

 ## Initial Step: Develop a Command Interpreter for Managing AirBnB Objects